distributedci/dci-openshift-app-agent/roles/create-certification-project/README.md

 -------------------      | ------------                                                               | -------------
-create_container_project | false                                                                      | If set to true, it would create a new container certification project. create_operator_project  | false                                                                      | If set to true, it would create a new operator certification project.
+create_container_project | false                                                                      | If set to true, it would create a new container certification project. create_operator_project  | false                                                                      | If set to true, it would create a new operator certification project. create_cnf_project  | false                                                                      | If set to true, it would create a new openshift-cnf certification project.

 ## Variables to define for project settings under `cert_settings` main variable (Optional)